 - Beta Couple: Bono and his wife Lucille.

 - Betty and Veronica: Rose, Troy's wife of 18 years is the Betty, and his never-seen mistress Alberta is the Veronica.
-He ends up losing out on them both: Alberta dies giving birth to Troy's daughter Raynell, and Rose loses her trust in and respect for Troy after learning about the affair, though she's compassionate enough to take Raynell in and raise her as one of her own.
+He ends up losing out on them both: Alberta dies giving birth to Troy's daughter Raynell, and Rose loses her trust in and respect for Troy after learning about the affair, though she's compassionate enough to take Raynell in and raise her as one of her own and her language suggests that she's trying hard not to judge the unseen Alberta.
 Rose even tells Troy that he's now "a womanless man."

 - The Big Guy: Troy is very large and bases his identity on this.